gearslaboratory/robustraster/docs/02_quickstart.md

 ## Example 1: Exporting to Local Machine

-In this example, we’ll export NDVI tiles to your local machine using Earth Engine data and a user-defined function.
+In this example, we’ll export NDVI tiles to your local machine using Google Earth Engine data and a user-defined function.

 1. **Define a custom function** called `compute_ndvi()` that accepts and returns a pandas DataFrame.
    - **Note** Custom functions must accept and return pandas DataFrames!
 This is required for all user-defined functions in `robustraster`.